aliasfoxkde/py7zip/docs/PLANNING.md

 - Add language support

 ### Bugs
-- Links are broken on PyPi Project Page: https://pypi.org/project/py7zip/ and without reference to GitHub repository directly.
+- "Project Page" Link is broken and needs to be setup.

 ### Testing
+- Test whether "aliases" or direct methods perform better (or neglegable difference)
 - One-to-one comparision between 7za and this python package.
 - Test the tool in production code (other projects requiring 'zip') and refactor as needed.
 - Is using CURL on Windows reliable across versions (or consider using different method)